 Storm season is on the horizon, and it’s time for carriers to think about their claims strategies.
-As a recap, the 2018 Atlantic Hurricane Season had above average activity, most notable for devastating hurricanes Florence and Michael.
+As a recap, the 2019 Atlantic Hurricane Season had above average activity, most notable for devastating hurricanes Barry and Dorian.

-The Atlantic Hurricane Season wasn’t the only force of destruction in 2018.
-California experienced the worst year of wildfires in history according to a federal report.
+The Atlantic Hurricane Season wasn’t the only force of destruction in recent history.
+In fact, the previous decade saw a record in U.S. billon dollar weather and climate catastrophes according to a NOAA report.

 Catastrophes aside, even a local hail storm is enough to require an above average claims response.
 Carriers must have a plan to meet the spike in claims that often comes with storm season.
 Using drones for insurance claims is part of a progressive, proactive response plan.